BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 ## Daytime on Terajuma

 A boater in Kakori will take us back to Floria Island for $3000.
-This isn't strictly necessary to do right now... but we have 35 Zygarde Cells, so Ayuda will give us another *Cell Imprint* as well as the *Soothe Bell*.
+This isn't strictly necessary to do right now... but we have 35 Zygarde Cells, so Ayuda will give us another *Cell Imprint* as well as the *Utility Umbrella*.
 Our next milestone is 50 cells.

 Take the boat from Oceana Pier back to Kakori for $1500.
 Back in Kakori Village, tell Melia you want to start in the house near the Noctowl Statue.
 Enter the Ranger HQ and talk to Melia and Crawli in the Dartrix Izakaya.
 Assuming you beat Rift Gyarados for Agent C, back in Goldenwood Forest: